-Document Ref: RG WHS Management Plan Individual Build Version: 03 Page: Page 32 of 70 Owner: WHS Manager Date of Issue: July 2019
+Document Ref: RG WHS Management Plan Individual Build Version: 05 Page: Page 24 of 52 Owner: WHS Manager Date of Issue: Oct 2021

-4.6 SAFE WORK POLICIES
+4 SAFE WORK PRACTICES

-4.6.1 Asbestos
+4.1 ASBESTOS

-- a) If asbestos is found on the site, work shall cease until a Clearance Certificate is obtained from a hygienist. - b) Only licensed asbestos contractors are to be engaged for the removal of asbestos. - A licensed asbestos removalist must prepare and document an Asbestos Removal Control Plan for any licensed asbestos removal work.
-The Asbestos Removal Control Plan must include: - Details of how the asbestos removal will be carried out, including the method to be used and the tools, equipment and personal protective equipment to be used; - Details of the asbestos to be removed, including location, type and condition of the asbestos. - d) The Site Manager shall request and obtain the Asbestos Removal Plan from the Asbestos Contractor prior to the commencement of asbestos removal on site. - e) High-risk construction work SWMS should be obtained from the subcontractor engaged to remove the asbestos. - f) All asbestos removal work is to be carried out in accordance with legislative requirements and the Code of Practice Safe Removal of Asbestos.
+- a) If asbestos is found on the site, work shall cease until a clearance certificate is obtained from a hygienist. - b) Only licensed asbestos contractors are to be engaged for the removal of asbestos. - c) A licensed asbestos removalist must prepare and document an asbestos removal control plan for any licensed asbestos removal work.
+The asbestos removal control plan must include: - Details of how the asbestos removal will be carried out, including the method to be used and the tools, equipment and personal protective equipment to be used - Details of the asbestos to be removed, including location, type and condition of the asbestos - d) The Pre-Construction Administrator shall request and obtain the Asbestos Removal Plan from the Asbestos Contractor prior to the commencement of asbestos removal on site. - e) High risk construction work SWMS should be obtained from the subcontractor engaged to remove the asbestos. - f) All asbestos removal work is to be carried out in accordance with legislative requirements and the Code of Practice Safe Removal of Asbestos.
 These requirements must be reflected in the Safe Work Method Statement/Asbestos Removal Plan submitted.
-If in doubt, the asbestos removal work is not to be undertaken until specific requirements have been determined to ensure safe operation. - g) The Site Manager or asbestos sub-contractor shall arrange for third party air monitoring and sampling to be carried out to ensure minimum health and safety standards for the duration of any asbestos removal work. - h) A Clearance Certificate is to be obtained by the Site Manager from the Asbestos Contractor on completion of any asbestos removal work. - i) The Site Manager shall ensure that all dumping receipts for asbestos products are obtained from the Asbestos Removal Contractor. - j) NSW The removal of less than 10 square metres of non-friable asbestos containing material (ACM), or removal of asbestos-contaminated dust or debris (ACD) associated with that work, does not require an Asbestos Removal Control Plan, however a SWMS is required and must be documented.
+If in doubt, the asbestos removal work is not to be undertaken until specific requirements have been determined to ensure safe operation. - g) The asbestos sub-contractor shall arrange for third party air monitoring and sampling to be carried out to ensure minimum health and safety standards for the duration of any asbestos removal work. - h) A clearance certificate shall be obtained by the Site Manager from the Asbestos Contractor on completion of any asbestos removal work. - i) The Pre-Construction Administrator shall ensure that all dumping receipts for asbestos products are obtained from the Asbestos Removal Contractor. - j) NSW The removal of less than 10 square metres of non-friable asbestos containing material (ACM), or removal of asbestos-contaminated dust or debris (ACD) associated with that work, does not require an Asbestos Removal Control Plan, however a SWMS is required and must be documented.
 Asbestos-related work means work involving asbestos other than asbestos removal work, for example, drilling into ACM.
-Asbestos-related work that is also high-risk construction work (i.e. construction work that involves the disturbance of asbestos) requires a documented safe work method statement.
+Asbestos-related work that is also high risk construction work (i.e. construction work that involves the disturbance of asbestos) requires a documented safe work method statement